ShamatienkoYaroslav/oracle-db-guidelines/docs/naming_conventions.md

 profile
 ```

-Tables protected by an editioning view suffixed by `_eb`.
+Tables protected by an editioning view suffixed by `_eb` (if SmartDB methodology is not used).

 External tables should have `_ext` suffix.